 Generally, once the patient is used to the implant, they can carry on life as usual - but certain sports, equipment or tests should be avoided (see below).
 The external unit may be replaced as technology progresses.
 If the internal part fails, this can also be replaced.

-DOs and DON'Ts for patients with cochlear implants - and their doctors
+Further information for patients with cochlear implants and their doctors

 - Provide pneumococcal immunisation for patients with cochlear implants (to protect against pneumococcal meningitis) - in addition to standard childhood immunisations.